-- More people visited an art museum, science center, historic house or site, zoo, or aquarium in 2018 than attended a professional sporting event. - Museum websites serve a diverse online community, including millions of teachers, parents, and students (including those students who are home-schooled). - Museum volunteers contribute a million hours of service every week. - Support for museums is robust regardless of political persuasion.
+- More people visited an art museum, science center, historic house or site, zoo, or aquarium in 2018 than attended a professional sporting event.13 - Museum websites serve a diverse online community, including millions of teachers, parents, and students (including those students who are home-schooled). - Museum volunteers contribute a million hours of service every week.14 - Support for museums is robust regardless of political persuasion.
 96% of Americans would approve of lawmakers who acted to support museums.
-The number is consistently high for respondents who consider themselves politically liberal (97%), moderate (95%), or conservative (93%). - Many museums offer programs tailored to veterans and military families.
+The number is consistently high for respondents who consider themselves politically liberal (97%), moderate (95%), or conservative (93%).15 - Many museums offer programs tailored to veterans and military families.
 In 2019 over 2,000 museums in all 50 states participated in the 10th year of the Blue Star Museums program, offering free summer admission to all active-duty and reserve personnel and their families.
 In the past five years more than 4 million active duty members and their families have participated in the Blue Star Museums program, which is, on average, more than 800,000 visitors per year, and many other museums offer military discounts or free admission throughout the year.
 While impacted by the pandemic, the program returned for summer 2021.

-- Museums also provide many social services, including programs for children on the autism spectrum, English as a Second Language classes, and programs for adults with Alzheimer's or other cognitive impairments. - Museums are committed to ensuring that people of all backgrounds have access to high quality experiences in their institutions.
-In 2012, 37% of museums were free at all times or had suggested admission fees only; nearly all the rest offered discounts or free admission days. - Since 2014, more than 600 museums located in all 50 US states, the District of Columbia, and the US Virgin Islands have facilitated almost 3 million museum visits for low-income Americans through the Museums for All program. - About 26% of museums are located in rural areas; other museums reach these communities with traveling vans, portable exhibits, and robust online resources.
+- Museums also provide many social services, including programs for children on the autism spectrum, English as a Second Language classes, and programs for adults with Alzheimer's or other cognitive impairments.17 - Museums are committed to ensuring that people of all backgrounds have access to high quality experiences in their institutions.
+In 2012, 37% of museums were free at all times or had suggested admission fees only; nearly all the rest offered discounts or free admission days.18 - In 2014, IMLS launched Museums for All, a national access initiative.
+Today, more than 1000 participating museums in 50 states, DC, and the US Virgin Islands offer deeply discounted admission to visitors who receive Supplemental Nutrition Assistance Program (SNAP) benefits.
+The program has reached over 5.8 million visitors.19 - About 26% of museums are located in rural areas20; other museums reach these communities with traveling vans, portable exhibits, and robust online resources.